santoshganti/MachineLearningFinal/docs/readme.md

 The data itself is so big that it's not possible to provide the code over GitHub or zip file.
 So, we will make use of Kaggle environment and the kernels provided by them.
 Kaggle kernels are just iPython notebook running on a cloud python environment provided by Kaggle.

 We have provided the code in the form of iPython notebook.
-Please download the notebook provided and to run the code in the notebook please set up an account on Kaggle and upload this notebook in a kernel over at Kaggle.
+Please download the notebook provided and to run the code in the notebook please set up an account on Kaggle, register for this competetion and upload this notebook in a kernel over at Kaggle.
 Alternatively, if you can download the data provided by kaggle, you can use environment of your choice to run this notebook.

 We will in this repository provide our report and iPython Notebook for reference.